jdgregson/o365utils/README.md

 #
 ### Generate-CredFiles.ps1
-Generate-CredFiles is used to save usernames and passwords
+Generate-CredFiles is used to save usernames and passwords in a credential file.
+O365-Auth can use these files to log into Office 365 automatically, bypassing 2FA requirements (if you provide an app password).